-Ukraine war: Some details of new UK visa scheme for refugees announced
+Ukraine war: Details of new UK visa scheme for refugees announced

 The government has launched a Homes for Ukraine site for those wanting to help.

-People who wish to offer a space in their home to a Ukrainian refugee can register their interest from now.
+People who wish to offer a rent-free space in their home to a Ukrainian refugee, for at least six months, can register their interest from now.
 They will be able to sponsor a Ukrainian visa from 18 March.

+UK households will be offered £350 a month, tax free, for each family they host.

 Ukrainian refugees with no family links to the UK can be hosted as part of the scheme, Mr Gove said.